 Sales is a necessary part of every company, and whether you call it business development, client relationship management, or account management, it’s still sales.
 Jobs in these spaces tend to have a heavy commission element to them in order to incentivize people to perform.
 In this article, we are going to look at these commission-based jobs from both a working standpoint and a hiring standpoint.
-We will dive into detail on commission-based role topics, such as:

 What A Commission-Based Job Is

 A commission-based job is one where the majority of one’s compensation is based on sales performance and the commissions (also known as residuals) from those sales.
 Commission-based jobs tend to be more common in certain industries than others, like real estate or software sales, and they are a unique type of job that you don’t find them on the typical job boards.
-In fact, places like Craigslist have banned commission-only jobs because many of them were scams.

 There are 3 kinds of commission-based jobs: